 - i.
 For composting facilities that will contribute significantly to maintaining or improving soil or water quality. - ii.
 For constructed composting facilities, which are free standing or attached to a dry waste stacking facility.
 Constructed composting facilities may also be housed within dry waste stacking facilities when housing the composting facilities does not interfere with the waste storage and management of stacking facilities. - iii.
+For composting facilities as part of a livestock or poultry operation that is planned or under construction, only if the applicant provides a signed certification (Cost-Share Contract Appendix A) documenting the type, size, and number of animals to be placed on site within six months of completion of the composting facility.
+The applicant must also provide any other information required to size and plan the facility. - iv.
 For prefabricated composting including drum composting facilities or poultry mortality freezers.
-Cost-share payment and tax credit shall be based on the least costly technically feasible option. - iv.
-For leveling and filling to permit the installation of an effective system. - v.
+Cost-share payment and tax credit shall be based on the least costly technically feasible option. - v.
+For leveling and filling to permit the installation of an effective system. - vi.
 For concrete construction necessary for the structure's foundation and a minimal work area needed for equipment used to load, mix, and unload the compost and bulking materials into or from the composting facilities.